How to write KPIs in 4 steps

 3. Review your KPIs on a consistent basis

-Review your KPIs on a consistent basis.
-Review your KPIs from two perspectives: your progress against the KPI (by looking at your business metrics) and your progress to determine the effectiveness of the KPI.
-If you're not making any progress, your KPI may have missed the mark and it's time to iterate.
-Don’t be afraid to iterate, either!
-KPIs should be reviewed consistently so that you have time to refine it if need be.
+Review KPIs from two perspectives: your progress against the KPI (by looking at your business metrics) and whether the KPI itself is effective.
+If you’re not making progress, the KPI may have missed the mark and it’s time to iterate.
+Don’t be afraid to iterate.
+KPIs should be reviewed consistently so you have time to refine them.

-To review your progress against the marketing qualified leads KPI, you could track marketing qualified leads, MQL to SQL conversion rate, and lead to win rate.
-When you look at these metrics, ask yourself: Are the numbers where they should be in order to achieve my KPI?
-Am I making steady progress towards my goal?
-Are there any areas of concern that we should investigate further?
-If your MQL metric is trending downwards compared to previous months, it’s a clear indication that you’re off track to achieve your KPI.
+To review progress against the marketing qualified leads KPI, track marketing qualified leads, MQL to SQL conversion rate, and lead to win rate.
+When you look at these metrics, ask: Are the numbers where they should be to achieve the KPI?
+Is progress steady?
+Are there any areas of concern to investigate?
+If the MQL metric is trending down compared to previous months, you’re likely off track.

 4. Create actionable KPIs

-Here are 5 ways to create actionable KPIs.
+Here are 5 ways to make KPIs actionable.

-• Review business objectives: Remember, KPIs aren't static.
-Your KPIs should evolve as your business objectives evolve and your actions should change with them.
+• Review business objectives: KPIs aren’t static.
+They should evolve as objectives evolve, and your actions should change with them.

-• Analyze your current performance: Are you setting achievable targets?
-Analyzing your performance is essential to understand your areas of success and areas of improvement.
-Look at your historical performance data, too, to set a baseline for what you've accomplished in the past using a platform like Klipfolio
+• Analyze current performance: Are you setting achievable targets?
+Analyze historical performance to set a baseline for what you’ve accomplished in the past using a platform like Klipfolio.

-• Set short and long term KPI targets: Set your long-term goals (whether it's quarterly or yearly) and then work backwards to identify the milestones (or short-term targets) that you need to reach along the way.
-This way you can continually reassess and change course as you work towards your bigger targets.
+• Set short and long term targets: Set long-term goals (quarterly or yearly) and work backward to identify the milestones you need to reach along the way.
+This lets you reassess and change course as needed.

-• Review progress and readjust: Make it a habit to check in on your status.
-KPIs aren't set-it-and-forget-it.
-Regularly check-in against your performance and relevance of your KPIs.
-And once you make it a habit, it'll get easier every time.
+• Review progress and readjust: Make it a habit to check in on status.
+KPIs aren’t set and forget.
+Regularly check in on performance and relevance.
+Once it’s a habit, it gets easier every time.

-Now that you have the 4 steps to write a KPI, here is what your KPI would look like if we use the MQL example.
+Now that you have the 4 steps to write a KPI, here is what your KPI would look like using the MQL example.

 QuestionAnswer